fetchai/agents-aea/docs/skill-guide.md

 aea issue-certificates
 ```

-Then we run the aea:
+Then we run the AEA:
 ``` bash
 aea run
 ```